Rational curves and Seshadri constants on Enriques surfaces: Abstract

 \section{Abstract}

 We prove that classes of rational curves on very general Enriques surfaces are always $2$-divisible.
-As a consequence, we prove that the Seshadri constant of any big and nef line bundle on a very general Enriques surface coincides with the value of the $\phi$-function introduced by Cossec.
+As a consequence, we compute the Seshadri constant of any big and nef line bundle on a very general Enriques surface, proving that it coincides with the value of the $\phi$-function introduced by Cossec.